<- Back

 The idea is simple and powerful: by purchasing CO2 tonnes on the regulated market, you remove them from circulation, thereby preventing polluting industries from using them.
 By doing so, you contribute to the scarcity of these quotas, encouraging companies to accelerate their ecological transition.
 Your investment therefore has a real and measurable impact on decarbonization.

 But beyond the impact, this is a real financial investment.
 By reducing supply, you bet on an appreciation in the value of the remaining quotas.
 This is a capital growth strategy, whose performance you can track in real time on your dashboard.
 Just like with unit-linked life insurance funds, you can then decide to set up scheduled withdrawals to turn this growth into monthly income.
-It is an innovative way to diversify your portfolio, combining the potential for financial performance with a strong conviction: that finance must be a lever for the climate.
+It is an innovative way to diversify your portfolio, combining the potential for financial performance with a strong conviction: that finance must be a tool for climate.

 Comparative table of investments with monthly income